The Middlebury Institute Master of Arts in International Environmental Policy (IEP) is a four-semester, 60-credit program.

 As the importance of biodiversity protection becomes more widely recognized, the demand for multifaceted and skilled professionals is growing.
 Governmental organizations, NGOs, consulting firms, and private companies are looking to minimize their environmental impact, and students in this specialization focus on resources as diverse as forests, fisheries, minerals, freshwater, and natural protected areas.
-Sample courses:
+Required courses:

 Environmental Conflict Management

 International Renewable Energy Policy

 Learn to integrate marine science and policy with economics and management to understand and address global climate change and promote ocean and coastal sustainability.
 This specialization is offered in conjunction with the Center for the Blue Economy (CBE).
 Students can participate in UCSC’s MARINE (Monterey Area Research Institutions’ Network for Education) program, and also are eligible for CBE fellowships.
 Sample courses: